InfernalWAVE/GD_Leap/README.md

 This software contains source code provided by Ultraleap.
 See LICENSE.ULTRALEAP.md and THIRD-PARTY.LICENSE.ULTRALEAP.md files for information on permissions.

+This software contains assets from Mixamo.
+See https://community.adobe.com/t5/mixamo-discussions/mixamo-faq-licensing-royalties-ownership-eula-and-tos/td-p/13234775 for information on permissions.
+Also see https://www.adobe.com/legal/terms.html for general terms of use of adobe products.

 This software would not have been possible without the foundation work done by Rodolphe, and all the help he offered on Discord.
 Once again, his repo can be found here: https://forge.lunai.re/rodolphe/godot-ultraleap-plugin

 Additionally, work done by Bastiaan on the previous leap motion addon helped inspire and inform my goals.
 You can find this repo here: https://github.com/BastiaanOlij/gdleapmotion-asset